 "What legacy are we leaving for future generations?
 By understanding the beliefs and attitudes of people from different backgrounds, we can build honest and open relationships.
 Native people need to be understood as a modern people who have a rich heritage and history in this country."

-The effort to preserve Crying Hill is an ecumenical and nonpolitical effort to preserve historically significant property known both as Mandan Hill and Crying Hill, located on the east side of Mandan, North Dakota.
+The effort by Patrick Atkinson to preserve Crying Hill is an ecumenical and nonpolitical effort to preserve the culturally and historically significant property known both as Mandan Hill and Crying Hill, located on the east side of Mandan, North Dakota.

 This land is culturally important to the Native American population as a sacred place where, for centuries, members of the Sioux and Mandan tribes retreated, mourned, prayed, and attempted to communicate with their departed loved ones.
 It is also important to the later settlers who have used it as a scenic spot, recreational site, and place of landmarks and memories.